thenexthub/Codira/lib/Migrator/README.md

 The migrator has the following *passes*, each of which takes an input source text and produces and output source text, collecting a sequence of *states*, which includes the input and output text from the pass.

 At the start of the normal frontend invocation, the compiler parses and type-checks the primary input, resulting in a type-checked AST, which is handed to the Migrator if one of the above flags were passed.
-For this initial step, the Migrator uses whatever Swift language version that was passed to the frontend.
+For this initial step, the Migrator uses whatever Codira language version that was passed to the frontend.

 Here are the passes: